 Most sewing centres have factory trained techs who can safely effect the repairs.
 Or you can do an online search using the search term '(sewing machine maker name here) service and repair (your area name here)'.
 For example: Pfaff sewing machine service repair Devon

 DO NOT try to fix this yourself as you are risking a very serious electrical shock even though the machine is unplugged - electrostatic build-up is happening in there and the shock can do you very, very serious physical harm.
+The average home sewer doesn't know how to safely discharge this build-up, so don't risk your safety!

 How do I know this?
 I am a UK based (Scotland) home-sewing teacher, and a self-taught sewing machine repair tech.
 Your machine needs to be seen by a factory trained tech - not by someone like me who is self-taught and has no certification.